blueburncz/CoreExtension/README.md

 When including a single library, Catalyst automatically resolves its dependencies and adds them to your project as well.

 # Documentation and help
 Documentation for the latest release of CE is available online at https://kraifpatrik.com/docs/ce.
-If you need any additional help or you would just like to chat with other users of CE, you can join its dedicated Discord server: https://discord.gg/nt5hZWt.
+If you need any additional help, you can join its dedicated [Discord server](https://discord.gg/nt5hZWt) or its [forum thread](https://forum.yoyogames.com/index.php?threads/62585/).

 ## Building documentation
 If you need a documentation for a previous release or you just want to have the documentation available offline, you can build it using [GMDoc](https://github.com/kraifpatrik/gmdoc).